-Laura A. Kirkman, MD Instructor in Medicine.
+Laura A. Kirkman, MD Assistant Professor of Medicine and ID Fellowship Associate Program Director.
 Dr. Kirkman received her M.D. from Albert Einstein College of Medicine with distinction in research.
 She completed her clinical training in internal medicine at Yale-New Haven Hospital and her infectious disease training at the New York-Presbyterian-Weill Cornell Medical Center followed by a postdoctoral fellowship in the laboratory of Dr. Kirk Deitsch in the Department of Microbiology and Immunology.
 Dr. Kirkman's current research focuses on the DNA repair mechanisms in the human malaria parasite, Plasmodium falciparum, and how DNA damage and repair in the parasite relates to diseases pathogenesis.
 Specifically examining the generation of genetic diversity in genes that encode the key proteins implicated in antigenic variation and the generation of drug resistance.
 Dr. Kirkman is the recipient of an NIH K08 grant.